borzacchiello/seninja/readme.md

 #### Limitations
 One main limitation of the plugin is the fact that the _status register_ is not explicitly modeled for every instructions, but is computed only when the analyses of binary ninja discovers that its value is needed for the computation of a certain condition.
 While this approach works for the vast majority of situations, the emulation becomes inaccurate if the stautus register is used in a way that binary ninja does not predict (e.g., if the value of the status register is used accross function boundaries).
 This is a limitation of LLIL.
-To fix this, SENinja should use the LiftedIL instead of LLIL, implementing architecture-dependent handlers for every instructions.
+To fix this, SENinja should use the LiftedIL instead of LLIL, implementing architecture-dependent status-flag handlers for every instructions.

 Another main limitation of the plugin is given by the fact that system calls and external functions must be handled with handly written models (similarly to angr).
 While I have implemented some models (you can find them in the `models` subfolder), they are far from being complete.
 When SENinja reaches an unmodeled syscall or external function, it raises an exception.

-Finally, even if most of the code is architecture-independent, to support a new architecture SENinja needs some information that needs to be manually specified (e.g., list of registers, calling conventions, etc.).
+Finally, even if most of the code is architecture-independent, to support a new architecture SENinja needs some information that must be manually specified (e.g., list of registers, calling conventions, etc.).
 You can find examples in the `arch` subfolder.
 Furthermore, some instructions are not modeled by LLIL (e.g. most AVX2 instructions), so that instructions must be handled in an architecture-dependent way.
-You can find the models for AVX2 instructions as a reference in `arch//arch_x86_64_sph.py`.
+You can find the models for AVX2 instructions as a reference in `arch/arch_x86_64_sph.py`.
 Currently, SENinja (partially) supports `x86`, `x86_64` and `ARMv7`.

 #### Version and Dependencies
 Tested with
-- binary ninja `1.2.2001-dev`
+- binary ninja `1.2.2001-dev` personal license
 - python `3.6.9`
 - z3 `4.8.7`